rosjat/scripts/powershell/RandomStuffModule/README.md

 Content
 --------

+* TimeServer.cs - a static class that does the heavy lifting with the windows registry
+* RegeditEnty.cs - a class that acts as an output object, this might get renamed in the future ...
 * NewTimeServerCommand.cs - Cmdlet class that holds the functionality of timeserver.ps1
 * GetTimeServerCommand.cs - Cmdlet class that holds the functionality to retrive a specific regitry entry for a time server or all entries
+* SetTimeServerCommand.cs - Cmdlet class that holds the functionality to Set a new value for an existing entry
+* RemoveTimeServerCommand.cs - Cmdlet class that holds the functionality to remove an exisiting entry

 Build
 ---------